minettekaum/text_to_speech/tutorial.md

 ### Generation Parameters:
 #### Example 1:

-Default settings were used, except for `Max New Tokens`, which was set to 2020, and no reference audio was provided.
+I used the default settings, except for `Max New Tokens`, which I set to 2020, and I provided no reference audio for this one.

 [Click here to listen to the generated audio](assets/demo_audio_french_coffee.wav)